Krylov Complexity in early universe: Krylov complexity with open-system methodology

-According to the standard procedure, we need to derive the evolution equations for $r_k$ and $\phi_k$ in relation to conformal time $\eta$.
-The detailed calculations for this derivation can be found in Appendix \ref{Appendix A}.
-The evolution can be summarized as follows:
+Following the standard procedure, we derive the evolution equations for $r_k$ and $\phi_k$ with respect to conformal time $\eta$.
+The details of this derivation are provided in Appendix \ref{Appendix A}.
+The resulting evolution is summarized by the following equations:

 where prime denotes the varying with respect to the conformal time $\eta$.
-The same as the closed system, we change variable as $y=\log_{10}a$, the evolution equation of $r_k$ and $\phi_k$ will become as,
+We change into the variable $y=\log_{10}a$, the evolution equation of $r_k$ and $\phi_k$ will become as,

 where